-The installation of customer assets is just one of the services you provide; keeping up with their fire and security maintenance, is another.
+The installation of customer assets is just one of the services you provide; keeping up with their maintenance, is another.
 Here’s why automation is essential to enhance your planned preventive maintenance strategy.

 Arranging Planned Preventive Maintenance (PPM) will already be a huge part of your day-to-day workload.
 After all, you know that downtime from equipment failure can be detrimental to a customer's business, or simply unacceptable in an individual's home.
 Just as it would be for yourself, no one wants to experience a faulty alarm, or have defunct digital locks denying access to their building!